Bumblebee cosmology: Tests using distance- and time-redshift probes: Results and Discussion

 It is worth noting that the joint constraints have revealed a divergence in the conclusions drawn from AIC and BIC: while AIC favors the curved bumblebee model, BIC prefers the $\Lambda\text{CDM}$ model.
 This discrepancy arises from the different penalties applied to model complexity $k$.
-Based on the above discussion, we can draw a general conclusion that under the current data volume, BIC tends to yield higher values than AIC.
-Here we will not debate the superiority between AIC and BIC, instead we present both results to provide comprehensive insights for future research.
+Both AIC and BIC as considered in this study have their merits and limitations depending on the context.
+As can be seen from Table \ref{tab:model_comparison}, $\Delta$BIC is consistently larger than $\Delta$AIC, indicating that BIC penalizes the bumblebee models --- being more complex than $\Lambda$CDM ---more heavily than AIC.
+The seemingly contradictory conclusions from AIC and BIC when comparing the curved bumblebee model to $\Lambda$CDM --- particularly in the case of all four probes being jointly used---can be attributed to the fundamental differences between the two criteria.
+As can also be seen from Eqs.~\rf{eq:AIC} and \rf{eq:BIC}, AIC tends to favor more complex models (e.g., the curved bumblebee model), while BIC imposes a stronger penalty on complexity and thus prefers simpler models, especially when the dataset is large (e.g., $\Lambda$CDM under joint constraints from all four probes).
+Here we will not further debate the superiority between AIC and BIC, instead we present both results to provide comprehensive insights for future research.